DreamCoder123/All-Interview-Question/README.md

 25. Can the default web server in the Spring Boot application be disabled?
 Yes! application.properties is used to configure the web application type, by mentioning spring.main.web-application-type=none.

+26. What are the uses of @RequestMapping and @RestController annotations in Spring Boot?
+@RequestMapping:
+This provides the routing information and informs Spring that any HTTP request matching the URL must be mapped to the respective method. org.springframework.web.bind.annotation.RequestMapping has to be imported to use this annotation.
+@RestController:
+This is applied to a class to mark it as a request handler thereby creating RESTful web services using Spring MVC.
+This annotation adds the @ResponseBody and @Controller annotation to the class. org.springframework.web.bind.annotation.RestController has to be imported to use this annotation.
+Check out more Interview Questions on Spring Boot here.

 All Remaining Questions Reference is here:- https://www.interviewbit.com/spring-interview-questions/#spring-framework-features